collocations.org

 I dared not say a word about it to anyone.

-suffice (it) to
+suffice it to, suffice to

 Suffice it to say, I refused to get involved.